Design note 4 - what do we mean?

 The new Trust logo was a departure from the previous logo style and was definitely designed with the future in mind.

-Beckfoot Trust is committed to the highest standards of ethical conduct in all our activities and making continuous improvement in this area.
-Beckfoot Trust does not engage in, or condone, the practices of human trafficking, slavery or forced labour.
+We are committed to the highest standards of ethical conduct in all our activities and making continuous improvement in this area.

 We have carried out a risk assessment of our supply chain against the likelihood of the following three traits of slavery and human trafficking occurring: